vwxyzjn/cleanrl/docs/rl-algorithms/pqn.md

 * `charts/SPS`: number of steps per second
 * `charts/learning_rate`: the current learning rate
 * `losses/td_loss`: the mean squared error (MSE) between the Q values at timestep $t$ and the Bellman update target estimated using the $Q(\lambda)$ returns.
-* `losses/q_values`: implemented as `qf1(data.observations, data.actions).view(-1)`, it is the average Q values of the sampled data in the replay buffer; useful when gauging if under or over estimation happens.
+* `losses/q_values`: it is the average Q values of the sampled data in the replay buffer; useful when gauging if under or over estimation happens.

 ### Implementation details